josiahphua/ATM_single_page_application/Readme.md

 ### Task Description.

 Mr. Ebere has decided to visit Al Rajhi Bank ATM to witdrawal some money.
-He should have SAR 10000 in his account but he would like to perform the following transactions:
+He should have SGD 1000 in his account but he would like to perform the following transactions:

-1. Enter PIN and only pass it PIN is correct.
+1. Enter PIN and only pass if PIN is correct.
 1. Check his balance.
-1. If he has enough money, he would would like to witdraw SAR 9000 to buy a new iPhone.
+1. If he has enough money, he would like to witdraw SGD 9000 to buy a new iPhone.
-1. Atheer asks him for 500 SAR so he tries to take out another 500 SAR
+1. Dyana asks him for 500 SGD so he tries to take out another 500 SGD
-1. Yassir comes and asks for 400 SAR to go to corniche on Thursday to eat the most delicious pasta in the world.
-So Ebere should withdraw 400 SAR.
+1. Siu Sing comes and asks for 400 SGD to go to corniche on Thursday to eat the most delicious pasta in the world.
+So Ebere should withdraw 400 SGD.
-1. Saad comes and asks for 300 SAR but now Ebere should have 100 SAR left and the ATM should show `insufficient balance`
+1. Kerin comes and asks for 300 SGD but now Ebere should have 100 SGD left and the ATM should show `insufficient balance`

 ### Screenshots
 Login Screen